jazz-community/work-item-command-line/README.md

 ##### Format
     @link_reportAgainstBuild=buildResult1|buildResult2|...

-The parameter value is a list of one or more Buildresults specified by their ID or their label.
+The parameter value is a list of one or more Build results specified by their ID or their label.
 Prefix the build labels @.
 The separator is:`|`

     @link_reportAgainstBuild=id1|@BuildLabel2|...
     @link_includedInBuild=id1|@BuildLabel2|...